Reuben Foster claimed by Redskins after 49ers drop him amid domestic violence case

 FLASHBACK: 49ERS PLAYER REUBEN FOSTER ACCUSED OF ATTACKING GIRLFRIEND, RUPTURING HER EARDRUM

-49ers general manager John Lynch and coach Kyle Shanahan said in April - following that arrest on domestic violence charges that were eventually dropped - that the team had a zero-tolerance policy.
+San Francisco general manager John Lynch and coach Kyle Shanahan claimed they had a zero-tolerance policy this season with Foster.

 "We can promise you guys, if there's someone who ever hits their significant other, girlfriends, some person like that, that person is not going to be on our team," Shanahan said in April.
 "I feel strongly about that.
 I know John does.
 I know our ownership does.
 That's how we feel about it."